-The name of each section corresponds to the name of the database that will use the configuration options found in that section when it starts up.
-The section name begins with a left square bracket ([) followed by the name of the database, and ends with a right square bracket (]).
-The brackets are required to enclose the section name, and the left bracket must be the first character on that line.
+Each section name corresponds to the name of the database that uses the configuration options found in that section when it starts up.
+Section names begin with a left square bracket ([) followed by the name of the database, and end with a right square bracket (]).
+The brackets must enclose the section name, and the left bracket must be the first character on its line.